 What is the difference between Animal Biology and Animal Science?

-First off, we are in two separate departments—Animal Science (AANS) is its own department and Animal Biology (AABI) is in the Department of Entomology.
+First off, we are in two separate departments—Animal Science (AANS) is its own department and Animal Biology (AABI) is in the Department of Entomology and Nematology.
 The Animal Biology Major split from Animal Science in 2007.
 By 2010, we had tripled in size and have developed the major into what it is today.

 Essentially, the main difference between the two majors is that AANS is based on agriculture and husbandry and specializes in domestic and farm animals whereas AABI is research-based and does not focus on any one particular group of animals.
 Explore this site for more information about the ABI major and feel free to visit the Animal Science Major website to learn more about their major.